 Test Kitchen Tip: Once you start to baste with the sauce, keep a watchful eye on it in case the sugars start to caramelize (brown) quickly.
 You’d hate to burn the ribs now after all your preparations up to this point.
 This is why we wait to baste until the end of the cooking time.

 Start testing for doneness once the meat begins to pull away from the ends of the bones.
 This visual cue means it’s time to test.
-Pierce the meat with a fork.
-The tines should glide through easily.
-You also can twist a rib bone a little bit; you should feel it give easily but not fall apart from the meat.
-(If the meat falls off the bone, your ribs are overcooked.
+Pierce the meat with a fork and the tines should glide through easily.
+You also can twist a rib bone a little bit; you should feel it move easily but not fall apart from the meat.
+If the meat falls off the bone, your ribs are overcooked.
 Remove from heat right away and make sure to have sauce at the table in case they’re a bit dry.
 Don’t beat yourself up!
-Next time, remember to check earlier.)
+Next time, remember to check earlier.